billkarsh/SpikeGLX/Markdown/UserManual.md

 Screen saver settings group:

+> **NEW**: As of version 20250525 The SpikeGLX download folder contains a script named `DAQ_power_settings.bat.` Double-click on it to run it.
+It makes the changes listed below, even in versions of the OS that hide the settings.

 * Screen saver: (None).

 > Note 1: The screen saver settings are a control panel and you can get there